hchris1/Eversolo/README.md

 ### Install with HACS (recommended)

-In case you have [HACS](https://hacs.xyz/) installed already, just search for Eversolo and install it.
+In case you have [HACS](https://hacs.xyz/) installed already, add this repository as a custom repository and install it.
 Restart Home Assistant afterwards to load the added integration.
 HACS will keep track of updates so you can install component updates when available.

 ### Install manually